nof20/voter-warehouse/Voter/README.md

     - A function called `build_formatted` creates friendlier data, e.g. builds whole addresses and names, and calculates the number of recent elections the voter has participated in
     - Counts of voters per party and election district are calculated.

-To run the pipeline on Cloud Dataflow, and assuming you have the Cloud Dataflow SDK already installed:
+To run the pipeline on Cloud Dataflow, and assuming you have the SDK already installed:

 ```
 python pipeline.py \